 We also know how to avoid the traps and difficulties that lawyers and insurers on the other side will use to prevent you from being compensated.
 Let us help you get the compensation you're entitled to.

 We settle almost all of our cases outside of court

-Due to our extensive experience, almost of our cases are settled without the need to go to court.
+Due to our extensive experience, almost all of our cases are settled without the need to go to court.
 And it’s not just bigger cases that settle outside court, it’s all types.
 But if necessary, we will take the fight into court for you with the best, most experienced team possible to ensure you receive what you're entitled to.

 The largest and most skilled Public Liability team in Victoria

 We have the largest and most experienced Public Liability practice in Victoria, as well as lawyers in most other states.
 This means that if you are injured anywhere in Australia, or even overseas, we have a lawyer near you that can look after your claim.
 Each lawyer has the backing and support of an Australia-wide network to ensure that you get the best possible outcome.